chamals3n4/print-console/README.md

-# Print Console
+## Print Console

-A desktop app I built to manage my printer — upload PDFs, preview pages, configure print settings (B&W/color, copies, odd/even pages), and monitor the print queue in real time.
+A desktop app I built to manage my printer: upload PDFs, preview pages, configure print settings (B&W/color, copies, odd/even pages), and monitor the print queue in real time.
 Built on top of the CUPS printing layer using `lp` and `lpstat`.

 ![Print Console](src/assets/ui.png)

 > CUPS is the native printing system on Linux and macOS.
 Does not work on Windows.